Love Pt. 2: Passion: Composition

 Love Pt.
 2: Passion consists of six tracks and is described as expressing love with passion and confidence while depicting the growing pains of love experienced by youth.
-The opening track "Moonlight" is a love song that expresses a love felt under a night sky.
+The opening track "Moonlight" is a love song with a charming disco funk bassline that expresses a love felt under a night sky.
 The lead single "Spray" is a song that declares you will be covered with their colors as if drawing graffiti on a canvas.
 The third track "Higher Ground" is a song which captures the passion of love.
 The fourth track "Rose" is a song that expresses the feelings of falling in love with one's charms that resemble a rose.
 The fifth track "Special Holiday" is a song which compares every day of life with someone you love to a special holiday.
 The sixth track "Umbrella" is a song which promises to always be by your side.

 Promotion

 Following the release of Love Pt.
 2: Passion, WEi held a media showcase and a fan showcase on the same date to introduce the extended play and communicate with their fans.
 The group performed "Spray", "Higher Ground", and "Moonlight" during the showcase.
 The group's promotions for the song "Spray" began on October 20, 2022, on Mnet's M Countdown.
+The B-side track "Higher Ground'" was also performed during the group's promotions.
+"Rose" was performed during the fan concert Merry RUi Day.
+A special music video featuring "Special Holiday" was released on December 12.
+"Moonlight" was performed on Arirang TV's Simply K-Pop on January 12, 2023.